On graphs embeddable in a layer of a hypercube and their extremal numbers: Introduction

-Theorems \ref{very-nice-intro} and \ref{layer-density} show in particular that graphs with no very nice coloring or those exceeding the maximum density of a layered graph have positive Tur\'an density.
+Theorem \ref{very-nice-intro} shows in particular that graphs with no very nice coloring have positive Tur\'an density.
 A natural question to consider is whether there are sparse cubical graphs that have positive Tur\'an density.
 We show that most subdivisions have zero Tur\'an density, but there are graphs of girth at least eight that have positive Tur\'an density.
 Let $K_t$ and $K_{t,t}$ be complete and balanced complete bipartite graphs on $t$ and $2t$ vertices, respectively.
 For a graph $G$ and a positive integer $k$, let $T_k(G)$ be a $k$-subdivision of $G$, i.e., a graph obtained from $G$ by subdividing each edge with $k$ new vertices.
 Since an even subdivision of an odd cycle is an odd cycle, that is not cubical, we consider even subdivisions of bipartite graphs only.